 As stated, the process of filing a business tax extension is quite simple, and it can even be done online.
 Just follow these steps.

 First off, you’ll need to determine which extension form you’ll need to fill out.
-There are two different forms which apply:
+There are two different forms that apply:

 - Corporations, including C-corps, S-corps, partnerships, and LLCs file with Form 7004.